 Mindich Child Health and Development Institute Pilot Award

-Gene expression in endocervix during pregnancy – novel biomarkers of neonatal outcomes (co-PI: Eiland, MD, FAAP; Turro, PhD)
+Gene expression in endocervix during pregnancy – novel biomarkers of neonatal outcomes (PI: Janecka, PhD; co-PI: Eiland, MD, FAAP; Turro, PhD)

-We are currently seeking postdoctoral fellows, with a strong quantitative background and interest in neurodevelopmental disorders, to join our friendly and inclusive group.
+We are always keen to hear from prospective postdoctoral fellows, with a strong quantitative background and interest in neurodevelopmental disorders, interested in joining our friendly and inclusive group.
 Broad project themes will include, but will not be restricted to:

 – Interrogation of the effects of parental health and medication use in the prenatal period on the risk of neurodevelopmental disorders in offspring; methods will include: novel approaches to analyze epidemiological data that generate stronger inference of underlying causality; interrogating genetic correlations between parental conditions and neurodevelopmental disorders; Mendelian randomization; analysis of epigenetic alterations as mediators between the environmental/genetic influences underlying parental conditions and neurodevelopmental disorders.